galaxyproject/training-material/topics/ecology/tutorials/phylogeny-data-prep/tutorial.md

 >
 >    > ### {% icon comment %} Comment
 >    >
->    > In principal, all unique clade names occurring in [NCBI taxonomy database](https://www.ncbi.nlm.nih.gov/Taxonomy/taxonomyhome.html) can be used for species.
+>    > If you don't select the species from the list, you must provide a species name ("Saccharomyces cerevisiae" in this example).
+In principal, all unique clade names occurring in [NCBI taxonomy database](https://www.ncbi.nlm.nih.gov/Taxonomy/taxonomyhome.html) can be used for species.
 Capitalization is ignored, multiple words need to bound by apostrophes.
 Not all "common" English names occur in the taxonomy database.
 Using Latin names is always safest.
 >    {: .comment}
 >
+>3.
+Inspect the 'RepeatMasker masked sequence on data' output file.
+Scroll down and you will find stretches of 'N' on the location of repetitive sequences.
+The file is now ready for annotation with Funannotate.
 {: .hands_on}

 ## Annotate with Funannotate

 We will predict protein-coding genes from genomic sequences using [Funannotate](https://funannotate.readthedocs.io/) ({% cite Young2019 %}), which collects evidence from different ab-initio gene predictors as well as from RNA-seq or ESTs data.
 Funannotate has been developed for Fungi but it works with any Eukaryotic genome.
 The output of Funannotate is a list of ORFs and their translation in GenBank format.

+> ### {% icon comment %} Comment
+>
-If you would like to learn about genome annotation in more depth, the GTN has a [section]({{ site.baseurl }}/topics/genome-annotation) dedicated to training on genome annotation, including a hands-on tutorial on [Funannotate]({% link topics/genome-annotation/tutorials/funannotate/tutorial.md %}).
+>If you would like to learn about genome annotation in more depth, the GTN has a [section]({{ site.baseurl }}/topics/genome-annotation) dedicated to training on genome annotation, including a hands-on tutorial on [Funannotate]({% link topics/genome-annotation/tutorials/funannotate/tutorial.md %}).
+{: .comment}

 > ### {% icon warning %} Slow Step Ahead!
 > Even for a small dataset, Funannotate can take a very long time to run.
 You can skip this step and use the Genbank files downloaded from Zenodo for the following step.
 These were generated using Funannotate as described in the hands-on below.